john-warner/Modstache/README.md

 * key - the key in data containing the data function
 * array - the containing array, if used
 * base - the original object passed into Modstache
-* previous - the previous array context
+* parentage - array of root objects - useful with child arrays

 In the example above, ctx would contain the following values for the btn.label specifier: